julian-klode/lingolang/docs/intro.md

 \clearpage

-In order to evaluate the result, we can define some criteria:
+In order to evaluate the result, we can define some criteria:\label{sec:criteria}

 Completeness